threefoldfoundation/info_sdk/src/evdc/evdc_wiki.md

 ![](img/evdc_wiki_11_wiki_result.png)

 Remember, you can always go back to your forked wiki template and customize your wiki content even after its deployed.
 Add the command `/force_update` at the end in the url to push the latest content.
-Always remember which github repo you are using for the hosted wiki, and happy coding!
+Always remember which github repo and branch you are using for the hosted wiki, and happy coding!